Why Toners Are An Essential Part Of Your Beauty Regimen

 Most (non-oil formula) cleansers and tap water are alkaline, so your skin’s natural acidity is compromised by constant cleansing.
 However, because cleansing can’t and shouldn’t be avoided, toners are meant to be used as a follow up to hydrate the skin’s surface and restore pH balance. pH level refers to how acidic or alkaline something is, on a scale of 1-14, with 1 being the most acidic and 14 being the most alkaline.
 It is estimated that the 'natural' skin surface pH is, on average, below 5 and that the pH of tap water is 7 in the US and 8 in Europe.
 In addition to balancing the skin’s pH level, toners actively help to clean, smooth, soften, hydrate and clear the skin.
 Toners also prepare the skin for whatever you apply to it next, which is why they work so well in tandem with moisturizers and serums.

 Why they often fail:

-Upon moving to the US in 2001, MUN’s Founder, Munemi Imai was shocked to learn that many people don’t use toners at all here.
+Upon moving to the US in 2001, MUN’s Founder, Munemi Imai was shocked to learn that many people here don’t use toners at all.
 In her home country of Japan, excluding it from your skincare routine is unthinkable.
-However, when shopping around for a toner in New York, Munemi found that all of the offerings were in fact intended to dry out acne prone skin and contained astringent ingredients like methanol, ethanol (sometimes also called ethyl), isopropyl and denatured alcohol (these are types of alcohol that have antiseptic and antibacterial properties, but can be very drying).
+However, when shopping around for a toner in New York, Munemi found that all of the offerings were, in fact, intended to dry out acne prone skin and contained astringent ingredients like methanol, ethanol (sometimes also called ethyl), isopropyl and denatured alcohol (these are types of alcohol that have antiseptic and antibacterial properties, but can be very drying).

 Read the label: